 For each DRB configured as SN-terminated split bearer/MCG bearer, if the QoS Mapping Information IE is included in the DRBs To Be Modified List IE in the PDU Session Resource Modification Info – SN terminated IE of the S-NODE MODIFICATION REQUEST message, the S-NG-RAN node shall, if supported, use it to set DSCP and/or flow label fields for the downlink IP packets which are transmitted from S-NG-RAN node to M-NG-RAN node through the GTP tunnels indicated by the UP Transport Layer Information IE.

+If the PSCell History Information Retrieve IE is included in the S-NODE MODIFICATION REQUEST message, the S-NG-RAN node shall, if supported, use this information as specified in TS 37.340 [8].

+If the UE History Information from the UE IE is included in the S-NODE MODIFICATION REQUEST message, the S-NG-RAN node shall, if supported, store this information.

 Interactions with the S-NG-RAN node Reconfiguration Completion procedure:

 If the S-NG-RAN node admits a modification of the UE context requiring the M-NG-RAN node to report about the success of the RRC connection reconfiguration procedure, the S-NG-RAN node shall start the timer TXnDCoverall when sending the S-NODE MODIFICATION REQUEST ACKNOWLEDGE message to the M-NG-RAN node.
 The reception of the S-NG-RAN node RECONFIGURATION COMPLETE message shall stop the timer TXnDCoverall.